 In 1981 Cape Tribulation National Park was declared, protecting 17,000ha of rainforest.
 The area was amalgamated into Daintree National Park in 1995.

-Daintree National Park is managed by the Queensland Parks and Wildlife Service, in collaboration with the Wet Tropics Management Authority, for the purposes of nature conservation and nature-based recreation.
+Daintree National Park (CYPAL) is managed by the Queensland Parks and Wildlife Service, in collaboration with the Wet Tropics Management Authority, for the purposes of nature conservation and nature-based recreation.
 It is part of the Wet Tropics World Heritage Area and is adjacent to the Great Barrier Reef World Heritage Area.

 For information on road conditions contact: